zjspj/Yeast_genome_assembly_CS199/Polish/Quiver/Readme.txt

 Readme

-This folder contains all the codes used to polish the genome assembly results.
+This folder contains all the codes used to polish the genome assembly results using quiver.

 The order to use these code: